NHibernate in Details: Part 2

 • It is a framework to map the data of an Object Domain with the data of a Relational Domain.

-Why to Choose NHibernate
+Why Choose NHibernate?

-• In general the ASP.NET framework uses ADO.NET to deal with the database interaction.
+• In general, the ASP.NET framework uses ADO.NET to deal with the database interaction.

-• The problem with the manual creation of a Data Access Layer (DAL) for interacting with a database system is that a developer needs to do all the database related tasks such as opening the connection, creating a query, executing the query, closing the connection and so on.
-In other words a developer must be an expert in both, the Object Domain as well as the Relational Domain.
+• The problem with the manual creation of a Data Access Layer (DAL) for interacting with a database system is that a developer needs to do all the database-related tasks such as opening the connection, creating a query, executing the query, closing the connection, and so on.
+In other words, a developer must be an expert in both, the Object Domain as well as the Relational Domain.

 • XML files play an important role in the configuration and mapping of information between objects and relational databases.